- by Daniel

-As you can see there is some seriously scary stuff on that list.
+So as you can see, there is some seriously scary stuff on that list.

-Most of the more serious issues develop after years and decades of sitting in a chair for 6 or more hours per day.
+However, most of the more serious issues develop after years or decades spent sitting in a chair for 6 hours or more each day.

-However it's so important that you learn how to counteract these effects from sitting and make sure they don't happen to you.
+But it's still important that you learn how to counteract the effects from sitting and make sure they don't happen to you.

 So How Can You Sit Without Getting Back Pain?